MACHINES THAT DRIVE SUCCESS

 Every market throughout South Africa, Africa and other countries, has its own unique requirements and every region has its own definition of good quality maize meal.
 As such, what makes a good mill for the client is the capability of the milling process to be adjusted or customised to ensure that it satisfies and meets that specific market’s requirements.

-It all comes back to extraction rates.
-The objective is to produce a product that is defined by the market as a good product and a good extraction rate for the client.
-Extraction rate is the measurement of profitability in the process.
 As mentioned in paragraph 1.1, maize consists of three parts namely the endosperm, bran and germ.
 The extraction rate is the capability of the process to extract the maximum amount of endosperm.
 A good mill should be able to match the market’s requirement at good extraction rates.

 2.2 Knowledge of the market